Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Methods

 \subsection{Conversational Data Generation Using Polysome}

 To address the scarcity of structured biomedical instruction data, we developed \emph{Polysome}, a modular Python framework that uses large language models (LLMs) for reproducible text transformation.
 Polysome orchestrates the conversion of static metadata (e.g., CSV, JSON) into dynamic instruction-response pairs by injecting records into customisable prompt templates.
 This allows one to systematically ``rewrite'' raw clinical notes into diverse conversational formats without writing code.
+A simplified schematic of how Polysome ingests metadata and produces conversational data can be found in Appendix \ref{sec:polysome_figure}.

-Next, we used Polysome to generate the \emph{HISTAI-Instruct} dataset based on the metadata of the subset of 24,259 cases, preceding the filtering of non-H\&E and 40x magnification images.
-Using the Gemma-3-27B-it (Instruction-Tuned) model with 4-bit integer quantisation\footnote{RedHatAI/gemma-3-27b-it-quantized.w4a16}, we designed a curriculum of seven conversational categories targeting specific competencies (Table \ref{tab:conv_tasks}; refer to Appendix \ref{appendix:prompts} for prompts.)
-To increase linguistic diversity, English instructions were generated first and subsequently translated into six additional languages (Dutch, French, German, Italian, Polish, Spanish).
-This yielded an unprecedented whole-slide instruction tuning dataset with $>$1.1M conversational instances.
-The final dataset used for training and validation contains 22,858 instances corresponding to the valid H\&E images.
+Next, we used Polysome to generate the \emph{HISTAI-Instruct} dataset based on the metadata of the subset of 24,259 cases, preceding the filtering of non-H\&E and 40x magnification images. \footnote{For full reproducibility, the complete workflow configuration JSON file is available at \href{https://github.com/computationalpathologygroup/Polysome/blob/main/histai-instruct-workflows/histai_instruct_generate_workflow.json}{\texttt{histai-instruct-workflows/histai\_instruct\_generate\_workflow.json}} in the Polysome Github project}.
+Using the Gemma-3-27B-it (Instruction-Tuned) model with 4-bit integer quantisation\footnote{RedHatAI/gemma-3-27b-it-quantized.w4a16}, we designed a curriculum of seven conversational categories targeting specific competencies (Table \ref{tab:conv_tasks}; refer to Appendix \ref{appendix:prompts} for prompts).
+To increase linguistic diversity and maximise coverage of the target clinical user base, English instructions were generated first and subsequently translated into six additional high-resource languages (Dutch, French, German, Italian, Polish, Spanish) supported by our translation model.
+An additional reason for choosing these languages was the availability of native speakers within our research group for sanity checks on the translated conversational attributes.
+This yielded an unprecedented whole-slide instruction tuning dataset with 157k unique conversational attributes in 7 languages, totalling $>$1.1M conversational instances.
+This dataset is split into train, test and validation sets at the case level.
+Since each case contains the same seven conversational attributes across seven languages (49 attributes per case), the language distribution is identical across all splits.

 To improve the quality of our dataset, and to prevent hallucinations by downstream models, we applied an automated ``LLM-as-a-Judge" evaluation pipeline using Gemma 3.
 Via a standardised rubric (Appendix \ref{appendix:prompts}), the LLM scored the English versions of the conversational attributes on three dimensions: constraint adherence (microscopic focus), factual groundedness, and reasoning clarity.
 We discarded attributes that did not meet strict quality thresholds (accuracy $\le$3/5 (minimum acceptable quality) or constraint violations), along with their translated variants.
 This removed 13,167 instances (1.1\% of the total), resulting in a final high-quality corpus of 1,175,524 conversational attributes.